- Cluster bind address required

 - Decryption and digital signing policy changes

 Potential security vulnerabilities have resulted in the following changes to PingFederate as of version 6.11.
-In some cases, these may impact interoperability with partners:
+In some cases, these might impact interoperability with partners:

 - When acting as an SP and using the POST binding, PingFederate decrypts an